magento/devdocs/src/_includes/config/split-deploy/example_save-shared-config.md

-1. Log in to your development system as, or switch to, the [Magento file system owner](https://glossary.magento.com/magento-file-system-owner).
+1. Log in to your development system as, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).

 1. Enter the following commands in the order shown: